Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Data

-Some of the hardest examples in the \emph{NYT} Connections game require reasoning with multiple types of knowledge.
-For instance, the example in Table \ref{knowledgetype} shows that to group \emph{Deli, Niece, Roam,} and \emph{Soul}, one requires the knowledge that these words have the same phonological form with the cities Delhi, Nice, Rome, and Seoul.
-This categorization requires the simultaneous use of Encyclopedic and Linguistic Knowledge.
-Similarly, to group the words \emph{Book, Gram, In,} and \emph{Tube} together one needs to identify that they are essentially parts of closed compounds (Face+Book, Insta+Gram, Linked+In, You+Tube) that also represent popular social media apps.
-This categorization requires one to use Encyclopedic and Linguistic Knowledge together.
+Some of the hardest examples in the \emph{NYT} Connections game require reasoning of both word form and meaning.
+For instance, the example in Figure \ref{knowledgetype} shows that to group the words \emph{Book, Gram, In,} and \emph{Tube}, one needs to identify that they are essentially parts of closed compounds (Face+Book, Insta+Gram, Linked+In, You+Tube) that also represent popular social media apps.
+This categorization requires the use of knowledge on Word Meaning (Encyclopedic) as well as Word Form (Morphology).